hashicorp/nomad/website/source/docs/agent/configuration/server.html.md

   cluster again when starting.
 This flag allows the previous state to be used to rejoin the cluster.

+- `server_join` [ServerJoin][server_join] - Specifies
+  configuration which is specific to retry joining Nomad servers.

+- `upgrade_version` `(string: "")` - A custom version of the format X.Y.Z to use
+  in place of the Nomad version when custom upgrades are enabled in Autopilot.
+  For more information, see the [Autopilot Guide](/guides/cluster/autopilot.html).

+### Deprecated Parameters

 - `retry_join` `(array<string>: [])` - Specifies a list of server addresses to
   retry joining if the first attempt fails.
 This is similar to [`start_join`](#start_join), but only invokes if the initial join attempt